tanzu-end-to-end/tko-workshop/workshop/content/workshop-overview.md

 Tanzu for Kubernetes Operations helps operations team build, manage, secure and monitor  consistent Kubernetes platform at scale across on-premises, public clouds, and edge.

-On Day 0, Standardize Cluster provisioning and enable Developer self-service access to Kubernetes clusters across multi-clouds
+On Day 0, Standardize Cluster provisioning and enable Developer self-service access to Kubernetes clusters across multi-cloud environements

 - Tanzu for Kubernetes operations helps deploy consistent, scalable Kubernetes clusters that automatically install Cloud/infrastructure specific Kubernetes Drivers like CNI, CSI such that the clusters are ready and can cater to development teams needs around provisioning persistent storage volumes and Networking Services.
 - Development teams can be given Role based Access Control (RBAC) to clusters authenticated via an Identity provider.
 Development teams can then access these clusters in a self-service manner.